agda/cubical/CONTRIBUTING.md

   instead have informative names and put pointers to the theorems and lemmas in comments above the definition.

-- No global naming scheme for the library was enforce in the past, but new contributions should only use names in camel-case.
+- No global naming scheme for the library was enforced in the past, but new contributions should only use names in camel-case.
 Names of types should start with a capital letter and names of terms which are not types should start with a lower case letter.
 However, for names of types that encode a